dyyvgug/RNA_seq/README.md

 If you need to remove the adapter then run '$bash clipper.sh'.

-**recently, I wrote a pipeline.sh to run step2-step10 automatically**
+**Recently, I wrote a pipeline.sh to run step2-step10 automatically**

     $ bash pipeline.sh